 A prepayment policy is where the purchaser has to pay for goods or services in advance of receiving them, e.g. paying a subscription service in a lump sum at the start of the year instead of paying each month.

-In this scenario the customer pays the merchant in advance, with the belief that the goods have been purchased, will be delivered on time, will be of the expected quality, and will arrive in good condition.
+In this scenario the customer pays the merchant in advance with the belief that the goods will be delivered on time, in the manner expected.
 If for some reason the goods are not as specified, or cease to be available (e.g. the website being paid closes down), the customer is at risk of losing their money.

 Most payment gateways have stringent policies regarding prepayment.
 These ensure that the customer does not lose their money, and that it can be returned to them if there is a dispute.